-The Company's commitment to human rights is supported by the Standards of Business Conduct and Statement on Labor and the Workplace, which reinforces the Company's support for the principles of the International Labour Organization 1998 Declaration on Fundamental Principles and Rights at Work ("ILO Declaration"), which include the abolition of child labour, elimination of forced labour and workplace discrimination and harassment, recognition of freedom of association, and a safe and healthy working environment.
+The Company's commitment to human rights is supported by our Statement on Labor and the Workplace, which articulates the Company's support for the principles of the International Labour Organization 1998 Declaration on Fundamental Principles and Rights at Work ("ILO Declaration").
+The Company supports these principles, developing and implementing policies, procedures and practices that align with applicable laws and specific circumstances to accomplish the objectives of the ILO Declaration..